psypersky/react-native-redux-best-practices/README.md

 Exploring and documenting all the nice and ugly parts of React Native and Redux

+In order to explore this repository make a global search for the key words 'NOTICE', 'QUESTION' and 'MODULARITY' and you will find nice peaces of documentation explaining architectural desicions.

 ## Redux motivations and principles

 Motivaion [https://redux.js.org/introduction/motivation](Read)